 Sample units of study include basic safety, introduction to hand tools and power tools, introduction to construction math, blueprint reading and electrical construction drawings, electrical circuits, device boxes, conductors and cables grounding and bonding, circuit breakers, fuses and control systems.

 Career opportunities include construction, residential/hospital maintenance, motor manufacturing, electrical supply houses, surveillance/security system installation, electrician.

-We have articulation agreements with Jefferson County Community College, SUNY Delhi and Local 910 IBEW.
+We have articulation agreements with Alfred State College, Lincoln Technical Institute, SUNY Delhi, SUNY Adirondack, Jefferson Community College, and IBEW Local 910.
 Students can also earn a 10-hour safety card issued by Occupational Safety and Health Administration (OSHA), as well as the two-year National Center for Construction Education and Research (NCCER) certifications.

 James Rehley firstname.lastname@example.org